ConatusForever/Analytic-Engineering-Projects/README.md

 ## Here's what you will find :

-1. **🪛 Data Engineering**: This section focuses on data curation and modeling solutions with Ptyhon.
+1. **🪛 Data Engineering**: This section focuses on data curation and modeling solutions with Python.

 3. **🔍 Exploratory Data Analysis (EDA)**: This section focuses on projects that involve the initial exploration of datasets to gain insights, detect patterns, and understand the underlying relationships.